Kent Women cricket team

 The Kent Women cricket team is the women's representative cricket team for the English county of Kent.
 They play their home matches at St Lawrence Ground in Canterbury, as well as the County Cricket Ground, Beckenham.
 They are captained by Megan Belt and are coached by former Kent County Cricket Club player James Hockley.
-They are the most successful side in both the Women's County Championship and Women's Twenty20 Cup, with 8 and 3 titles respectively.
-Until 2025, they were partnered with the regional side South East Stars.
+They are the most successful team in both the Women's County Championship and Women's Twenty20 Cup, with 8 and 3 titles respectively.
+Until 2025, they were partnered with the regional team South East Stars.

 History

 1935–1996: Early History

 Kent Women played their first recorded match in 1935, against Civil Service Women.
-Over the following years, Kent were one of the most prolific women's sides, playing various one-off and tourist games, against surrounding counties and national sides such as Australia, New Zealand and the Netherlands.
+Over the following years, Kent were one of the most prolific women's teams, playing various one-off and tourist games, against surrounding counties and national teams such as Australia, New Zealand and the Netherlands.
 Kent joined the Women's Area Championship in 1980, and played in the competition until 1996 (including two title wins, in 1986 and 1987), after which they joined the Women's County Championship.

 1997–2019: Women's County Championship

 In 1997, their first season in the County Championship, Kent finished 5th in Division One with just one win.
-Over the next few seasons, Kent were a consistently mid-table side, plus one season in Division Two, in 2002.
+Over the next few seasons, Kent were a consistently mid-table team, plus one season in Division Two, in 2002.
 A steady improvement after their promotion, however, eventually led them to their first Championship title, in 2006.
 They retained their title in 2007, going unbeaten in both seasons.
 Key to their success was England captain Charlotte Edwards, who played for Kent from 2000 to 2016.
 This started an extremely successful era for Kent Women, winning the most titles in Championship history, eight, and only finishing outside the top 3 of Division 1 once, in 2017: the further times they won the Championship were in 2009, 2011, 2012, 2014, 2016 and 2019.
 In 2016, Kent bowlers Megan Belt, Tash Farrant and Charlotte Pape were the first, third and fourth leading wicket-takers respectively, whilst Tammy Beaumont was the leading run-scorer.
 Kent batters Fran Wilson, Tammy Beaumont and Maxine Blythin were all in the top ten leading run-scorers in 2019.

-Kent Women have also been the most successful side in the history of the Women's Twenty20 Cup, winning the tournament three times, in 2011, 2013 and 2016.
+Kent Women have also been the most successful team in the history of the Women's Twenty20 Cup, winning the tournament three times, in 2011, 2013 and 2016.
 They also reached the semi-finals of the competition in 2013 and 2012, losing to Berkshire both times.
 In 2011, however, they beat Berkshire by 8 wickets after bowling them out for just 73.
 In 2013, Kent beat Sussex in the final by 8 wickets, whilst in 2016 they won the title by topping Division One, with five wins from seven games.